healthonnet/hon-lucene-synonyms/README.md

 Basically, my strategy is to maintain a main ```master```/```solr-4.3.x``` branch, with offshoot branches ```solr-3.x```, ```solr-4.0.0```, and ```solr-4.1.0```.
 When I need to backport changes to older versions of Solr, I just ```git rebase```  each of the offshoots.

+So to build this library, you have to manually rebase all the branches and then make sure the versions are all correct.
+Yeah, it's a pain.
+I haven't figured out a better system yet.

 Testing
 ---------